 - Does the appeal deal with changes to the conditions contained in the disposition that could be dealt with at the next ORB hearing, rather than by the Court of Appeal?

-- Anything else about the particular case that the AC considers to be sufficiently important that the appeal should be funded based on “some” merit rather than a “reasonable likelihood of success”.
+- Anything else about the particular case that the LAO staff lawyer considers to be sufficiently important that the appeal should be funded based on “some” merit rather than a “reasonable likelihood of success”.

-The AC will allow the appeal should it find sufficient merit based on these additional considerations.
+The LAO staff lawyer will allow the appeal should they find sufficient merit based on these additional considerations.